mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

 This cound be applied recursively for each feature bundle, so we can have different sub-feature bundles, etc.

 Although the idea was clear, achieving it wasn't as simple as we expected.
 One of the main reasons why I still haven't provided out-of-the-box solution for lazy loading in [Angular Seed](https://github.com/mgechev/angular-seed) was the fact that it's hard to implement a solution which works for any application.
-Fortunately, in our team we are able to agree on specific constraints and implement a build process which relays that some conditions are met.
+Fortunately, in our team we are able to agree on specific constraints and implement a build process which relays that given preconditions are met.

 In the end, after a day of struggle with suffix trees and other graph algorithms, we came up with a solution which splits our application into three bundles.
 We load the bundles with SystemJS which is the default module loader for Angular.

 ### Prefetching of bundles

-One of the bundles we built represents the intro screen of the application and the sign-up flow, there's a bundle for the main functionality and finally, the core bundle which contains Angular and the common functionality among the first two.
+One of the bundles we built represents the intro screen of the application (which includes the sign-up flow), there's a bundle for the main functionality and finally, the core bundle which contains Angular and the common functionality among the first two.

 <img src="/images/ng-prod/bundles.png" alt="Bundles relation" style="display: block; margin: auto;">

 In the prefect scenario, we wanted to download the specific set of bundles required by the selected page once the user loads the application and after that prefetch the other bundles.
 We used similar strategy in the previous version of the application for [prefetching templates](http://blog.mgechev.com/2013/10/01/angularjs-partials-lazy-prefetching-strategy-weighted-directed-graph/).

-Luckly, **Angular provides this out of the box for prefetching lazy-loaded modules**.
+Luckly, **Angular provides a solution for prefetching of lazy-loaded modules out of the box**.
 All we had to do was:

 ```ts
 let routes: Routes = [...];